dcunited001/dcunited001.github.io/_posts/2017-02-14-oneirontology-engineering-cultural-touchstones-for-mythos.md

 universiality of symbols can be observed, measured and stratified.
 Symbols have various degrees of universiality and whose traits vary along linguistic, semiotic and psychosocial dimensions.
-Understanding how a symbol's "market" penetration and, thus, utility depends on its universiality and invariance, geographically and temporally, allows one to understand the risk/payoff for investing energy in remapping symbols.
+Understanding how a symbol's "market" penetration, and thus utility, depends on its universiality and invariance, geographically and temporally, allows one to understand the risk/payoff for investing energy in remapping symbols.